open-formulieren/open-forms/docs/installation/config.rst

 * ``SUBPATH``: A string with a prefix for all URL paths, for example ``/openforms``.
 Typically used at the infrastructure level to route to a particular application on the same (sub)domain.
 Defaults to empty string meaning that Open Forms is hosted at the root (``/``).

+* ``SENDFILE_BACKEND``: which backend to use for authorization-secured upload downloads.
+Defaults to sendfile.backends.nginx.
+See `django-sendfile2 <https://pypi.org/project/django-sendfile2/>`_` for available backends.

 .. _`Django DATABASE settings`: https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-DATABASE-ENGINE

 Specifying the environment variables